wadriik/hyprquickshot/README.md

 }
 ```

-The package is available as hyprquickshot.packages.<system>.default, which can be added to your environment.systemPackages or home.packages if you use home-manager.
+The package is available as `hyprquickshot.packages.<system>.default`, which can be added to your `environment.systemPackages` or `home.packages` if you use home-manager.

 ### Arch